DCHuber/IoT/btle/readme.md

 Finally, download and configure the scanner code [btleScanner.py](https://github.com/DCHuber/IoT/blob/master/btle/btleScanner.py) to run as a cron job on your system.

- 1. The code file has comments on how to setup, but if you leave the default folder values in the code you have the same folders configured on your system.
-Create the folders and copy the code into `bluePy`   NOTE:  Ensure you at least edit the value for `nodeID`
+ 1. Create the folders needed to host the code

         $ mkdir Projects/bluePy
         $ mkdir Projects/bluePy/logs

+ 2. Download the code referenced above and place it in the `/Projects/bluePy` folder

+ 3. Edit the `nodeID` field to use your devices local btle MAC address.
+To get the address, execute the command:

+        $ hciconfig

+    Copy the MAC address and edit it to remove the ":" and lower case the letters:  ie: "b827eb01c055"

- - Create entry in the cron task manager
+ 4. Schedule the code to run once a minute by creating an entry in the cron task manager

-        $ crontab -e     -- first time you may need to specify editor.
+        $ crontab -e     #NOTE: first time you may need to specify editor.
 Choose the default [2] nano

- - add the following line, which will run each minute.
-Edit paths if you are storing the code elsewhere
+    Add the following line at the end of the file.
+If you created your directories in a different path than what is recommended in Step 1, edit the paths

         * * * * * sudo /usr/bin/python3 /home/pi/Projects/bluePy/btleScanner.py

- - To save the file, press Ctrl-X  followed by `Y` for yes   followed by `Enter`
+  #To save the file, press Ctrl-X  followed by `Y` for yes   followed by `Enter`

- - To view the logging data in real time, you can use the `tail` command:
+ 5. To view the logging data in real time, you can use the `tail` command:

         $ tail -f <path to log file>    ie:  $ tail -f Projects/bluePy/logs/btlescan.csv